dyno-might/dyno-might.github.io/_posts/2020-09-17-making-the-monty-hall-problem-weirder-but-obvious.md

   * There are [some](https://marginalrevolution.com/marginalrevolution/2019/09/the-intuitive-monty-hall-problem.html) [other](https://twitter.com/jben0/status/1174180200072011776) [attempts](https://statmodeling.stat.columbia.edu/2019/09/19/alternative-more-intuitive-formulation-of-monte-hall-problem/) at [variants](https://math.stackexchange.com/questions/96826/the-monty-hall-problem/3360686#3360686) of the Monty Hall problem, also intended to be more intuitive.
 These involve switching the doors for "boxers".

-  * Monty Hall was actually named “Monte” at birth!
+  * Monty Hall was named “Monte” at birth!
 Given that [Monte Carlo simulations](https://en.wikipedia.org/wiki/Monte_Carlo_method) are often used for exploring the Monty Hall problem, that's either a miracle for confused students or a tragedy for puns.